A Force for Innovation—Conducting Research with an Environmental Impact

 Christopher described his experience saying, "This research has introduced me to the complexity of manipulating large data sets and the effort put into compiling such data.
 This helped me to realize the problems encountered by a lot of scientists today: with so much data, what do we do?
 What can we do?"

-Most recently, Christopher has been conducting research with the Organization for Tropical Studies (OTS).
-In this study, he has set out to examine the impact of landscape fragmentation on ground-nesting bird nests in the lowland humid forest of Costa Rica.
+Christopher has been conducted research with the Organization for Tropical Studies (OTS), setting out to examine the impact of landscape fragmentation on ground-nesting bird nests in the lowland humid forest of Costa Rica.
 To conduct this research, Christopher and his colleagues make use of innovative tools for scholarly inquiry including artificial nests and cameras to monitor their field site.

 For Christopher, choosing the Honors College was an important step toward making his research goals possible.
 He said: "When enrolling at Mason, I chose the Honors College because I desired to be challenged, because I recognized that the honors program was going to offer me the opportunity to pursue interests otherwise not offered to me as a science student and afford me the opportunity to explore and marry my interests through the lenses of multiple disciplines and perspectives."
 Moving forward in his studies, Christopher hopes to continue conducting research on plant-animal interactions, ecosystem health, and sustainable development.